appium/appium/docs/en/drivers/ios-xcuitest-real-devices.md

 0. Make sure that you can run your tests against the Simulator.
 0. Make sure UI Automation is enabled on your device.
 Settings -> Developer -> Enable UI Automation
+0. If you are using appium desktop app, chekcout the details logs to find your appium folder.